-Brandon was raised in a home of a public school teacher and a marine.
-They instilled in him a sense of community service, and that is a value that Brandon and his wife Kellie teach their sons, Caleb (9) and Brandon II (11).
+Brandon is a dedicated and thoughtful leader.
+He was raised by a public school teacher and a Marine.
+They instilled in him a sense of community service, and that is a value that Brandon and his wife Kellie teach their young sons, Caleb and Brandon II.

 Brandon’s leadership and service has been recognized with the North Carolina Bar Association Citizen Lawyer Award, the Charlotte Business Journal 40 Under 40 Award, the Charlotte Chamber’s Young Professionals Business Leader for small to midsized companies and Uptown Charlotte Magazine Community Catalyst Award.

-Brandon attended the University of North Carolina at Chapel Hill, where he graduated with highest honors and met his wife.
+He attended the University of North Carolina at Chapel Hill, where he graduated with highest honors and met his wife.
 He earned his law degree from New York University School of Law, where he was a Root-Tilden-Kern Scholar and a Dean’s Scholar.

 Brandon is a partner with the law firm Robinson Bradshaw, where he focuses his practice in the area of public finance.
 He advises and represents cities, counties, hospitals, universities and nonprofits financing capital improvements that benefit the public.
 He began his legal career practicing with the civil rights law firm Ferguson Stein Chambers.